Sexual orientation and gender identity: Disclosing your personal information

 Note: Information about individuals who identify as LGBTQ is protected by FERPA (Family Educational Rights and Privacy Act).

-- In the Personal Information section, click on the User Preferences link.
+- In the Personal Information section, select the User Preferences link.

 - Select the Personal Information tab.